M66B/FairEmail/FAQ.md

 * Full network access (INTERNET): to send and receive email
 * View network connections (ACCESS_NETWORK_STATE): to monitor internet connectivity changes
 * Run at startup (RECEIVE_BOOT_COMPLETED): to start monitoring on device start
+* Optional: read your contacts (READ_CONTACTS): to autocomplete addresses

 <a name="FAQ2"></a>
 **(2) Why is there a permanent notification shown?**